(Last Updated on : 14/01/2019)

 Indian Social Reformers have successfully contributed in eradicating the social evils.
-While some of the eminent personalities voiced their support for women education, some Indian social reformers supported widow remarriage.
-Owing to their endeavours and reforms, Indian society underwent sea changes.
-In contemporary India the practice of Sati
+While some of the eminent personalities voiced their support for Women Education

 , Ishwar Chandra Vidyasagar